 4.2 The University seeks to grow its portfolio of scholarships, bursaries and prizes and actively seeks funding through donor/sponsors.

 4.3 All Scholarships, Bursaries and Prizes will only be established in accordance with the University’s strategic interests, with regard to the intent of the donor and in observance of the Equity and Diversity – Governing Policy.

 4.4 All agreements developed and administered in relation to Scholarships, Bursaries and Prizes will be developed in accordance with the Management of Contracts and Memoranda of Understanding (MOU) – Governing Policy and all acceptance of gifts from Donors will be developed in accordance with the Donation Acceptance – Managerial Policy.
 Financial disbursements will be carried out in-line with the Financial Management Practices – Managerial Policy.

 4.5 The establishment of all new scholarships or bursaries are approved by the Deputy Vice-Chancellor (Academic), with the exception of HDR Scholarships and bursaries which the Deputy Vice-Chancellor (Research and Innovation) will approve, unless funded by an external donor.

 4.6 All records with regards to scholarships, bursaries and prizes will be in alignment with the Information Management Framework – Governing Policy.

 4.7 Every Scholarship, Bursary or Prize will have defined, approved and published selection criteria.

-4.8 Student Services and Engagement, Finance and Scholarship Unit, the Office of Research or the Faculty, will undertake a formal selection process for each Scholarship, Bursary and Prize, as set out in the associated procedures, and these will be reviewed regularly to align with industry best practice.
+4.8 Student Services and Engagement, Finance and Scholarship Unit, the Graduate Research Office or the School, will undertake a formal selection process for each Scholarship, Bursary and Prize, as set out in the associated procedures, and these will be reviewed regularly to align with industry best practice.